johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

    choices for subsequent queries to that specific authoritative nameserver.

-   * If validation fails, or no RRSIG is present: The OTS Hint MUST be treated as an **unvalidated hint**.
+   * If validation fails, or no RRSIG is present: The DTS Hint MUST be treated as an **unvalidated hint**.
 The resolver MAY still opportunistically attempt to use the signaled alternative transports, but MUST be prepared for immediate fallback to